Kastor14/Instaframe/README.md

 # Instaframe
-The home branch is where all the coding in regards to the home takes place.
+The home branch is where all the coding in regards to the home page takes place.
+-> Framwork used to design the page and all relavant animations: SwiftUI